gautier-lefebvre/cppframework/README.md

 ## operating system

-For now I'm only focusing on Debian-based environments, but Windows will also be supported.
+For now only Linux is supported, although Windows only needs basic modifications like `closesocket` instead of `close`.

 ## dependencies